 3. I think some unauthorised development or activities are taking place – can I do anything, or can you stop it?

-The AONB Unit and Partnership do not have any planning powers so the best route is to contact the Planning Enforcement Officer in the relevant authority and find out if planning permission has been granted and if not, request that a visit be made to the site to establish what is happening.
-Look at question 6 for links to your local authority web site Planning pages.
+The AONB Unit and Partnership do not have any planning powers so the best route is to contact the Planning Enforcement Officer in the relevant authority and find out if planning permission has been granted and if not, request that a visit is made to the site to establish what is happening.

 4. Would any form of development be acceptable in the AONB?

-The AONB Unit Planning Liaison Officer, Jonathan Richards, monitors planning applications referred to him by the five local authorities covering parts of the AONB.
+The AONB Unit Landscape Planning Officer, Cindy Carter monitors planning applications referred to her by the five local authorities covering parts of the AONB.
 These applications are tracked via a computer mapping system enabling development trends to be monitored across the area and the implications for the AONB Management Plan assessed.
 The information can also assist local authority partners when monitoring the effectiveness of their planning policies that aim to safeguard the special qualities of the AONB.
-If this information could also help you or your local group please contact email@example.com
+If this information could also help you or your local group please email firstname.lastname@example.org

 5. Is my house within the AONB Boundary?